Joseane-Guedes/Joseane-Guedes/README.md

 </h1> -->
 <hr/>
 <h2 align='center'>  👩‍🚀 Bio  </h2>
 <p >Hello 🌏!
 Welcome to my profile!
 My name is Joseane, but you can call me Josie.
-I made a career change into web development because I firmly believe in the power of technology to make human lives better.
-The impact and reach of coding are extraordinary.
-Writing code is more than typing in a text editor; it can change the world, and I want to be a part of it!!</p>
+I've transitioned my career into web development with a passion for using technology to improve lives.
+Coding has the power to change the world, and I'm eager to contribute to this global transformation.</p>

 <!-- <p align='justify'> I'm a continuous learning-oriented professional with a positive attitude.
 My previous work experience in the financial services sector in Brazil and international experience in volunteering programs has allowed me to practice important teamwork skills, such as communication, problem-solving, analytical abilities, time management and collaboration.</p> -->

-<p> My main technical skills include HTML5, CSS3, JavaScript, Typescript, React.js, Next.js, Node.js, Material UI, ChakraUI, Git, GitHub, and loading...</p>
+<p>With a relentless commitment to learning, I'm always actively studying and expanding my knowledge in HTML5, CSS3, JavaScript, Typescript, React.js, Node.js, MaterialUI, ChakraUI, Software Testing, Unit Tests, Git, GitHub, Jenkins, Jira, Coding Practices, graphQL, MongoDB and Node.js.</p>

 <p>Learning to code is a journey, not a destination.
 You'll likely encounter many challenges along the way, but by staying persistent, staying curious, and staying open to learning, you can become a skilled and confident coder.</p>